Salzschneider/PSR-2-Fork/PSR-2-coding-style-guide.md

 - The structure body MUST be indented once
 - The closing brace MUST be on the next line after the body

-The body of each structure MUST be enclosed by braces.
-This standardizes how the structures look, and reduces the likelihood of introducing errors as new lines get added to the body.
+**The body of each structure MUST be enclosed by braces.
+This standardizes how the structures look, and reduces the likelihood of introducing errors as new lines get added to the body.**

 ### 5.1. `if`, `elseif`, `else`

 An `if` structure looks like the following.
-Note the placement of parentheses, spaces, and braces; and that `else` and `elseif` are on the same line as the closing brace from the earlier body.
+Note the placement of parentheses, spaces, and braces; and that `else` and `elseif` are on the next line as the closing brace from the earlier body.

 ```php